 Yes, under certain conditions, a centrifuge cannot separate immiscible solids from liquids.
 Since the centrifuge uses differential sedimentation to separate solids from liquids, it requires the solids to be denser or heavier than the liquid.

-When the solid particles are light and minuscule, the centrifugal force is not adequate to push the particles out of the liquid.
+When the solid particles are light and minuscule, the centrifugal force is insufficient to push the particles out of the liquid.
 In such cases, the solid particles remain suspended in the liquid without separating.

 An example of this failure of centrifugal separation is the carbon particles in used engine oil.
 These particles are sub-micron level and are predominantly combustion byproducts such as ash.
 The relatively low specific gravity combined with the tiny particle size makes it impossible for a centrifuge to separate these particles.

-Also, these particles are the cause of the black color of used engine oil.
+Also, these particles cause the black color of used engine oil.
 And therefore, processing used engine oil through a centrifuge does not change the color of the oil, and the oil remains black post centrifugation.

-There are multiple examples of solids solutions with liquids and liquid with liquids that one cannot separate with a centrifuge.
+There are multiple examples of solids solutions with liquids and liquids with liquids that one cannot separate with a centrifuge.
 Some examples of such solutions are listed below.